 Concentrated Solar Power

 To concentrate the sunlight, either parabolic mirrors or mirrors aligned towards a central tower are used.
-The sunlight heats up a special oil that can produce high-pressure steam in a thermal exchanger.
+The sunlight heats up a special oil (or other mediums to transport the heat) that can produce high pressure steam in a thermal exchanger.
 Some concepts produce steam directly.
-Due to the huge mass of the turbine, it spins at a controllable rate with short interruptions of steam supply not causing a major disruption.
+Due to the huge mass of the turbine, it spins at a controllable rate with rapid change of load not causing a major disruption.

-Some of the heating oil can be directed into salt tanks.
-This store the heat for producing energy during the night.
+Some of the heating oil can be directed into storage tanks with either salt or other storage mediums.
+These store the heat for producing energy during the night.
 Although cloudy days are extremely rare in the desert, this system solves that problem as well as providing an opportunity to run the power plant even during maintenance work on the collectors.

 Waste Product: Water

 Running a power plant with high water consumption is not a problem in the desert.
 The steam can either be cooled with air or seawater.
 This way the steam condensates and that forms a closed water system.
-The seawater would evaporate quite fast and when condensation can be used as drinking water.
-The waste product of the solarthermal plant is, therefore, another valuable resource: water in the desert.
+The seawater would evaporate quite fast and when condensated can be used as drinking water.
+The waste product of the solarthermal plant is therefore another valuable resource: water in the desert.

 For long transmission distances direct current transmission is superior to alternating current.
 Alternating current has high losses due to capacitive and inductive resistance, which do not occur in direct current transmission.
-With that technology, a 3000 km line (for example Cairo to Munich) has losses lower than 10%.
-This transmission lines can be designed like pipelines: The cables don’t have to be separated by several meters and can be constructed on the ground (for example near motorways).
-Lines with alternating current interfere with each other and can cause induction if not properly kept away from each other or any metal objects.
+With that technology a 3000 km line (for example Cairo to Munich) has losses lower than 10%.

-For these reasons, direct current transmission is already used to connect islands to the mainland or to connect the Scandinavian grid to the Central-European grid.
+For this reason direct current transmission is already used to connect islands to the mainland or to connect the Scandinavian grid to the Central-European grid.

 Is there any possibility to use the advantages of both worlds?

-Luckily due to the retiring of coal and nuclear plants, many electric substations are freed up.
+Luckily due to the retiring of coal and nuclear plants many electric substations are freed up.
 We can lay direct transmission lines to those sites and invert the direct current to alternating current.
-The direct current transmission lines can be constructed packed and near the ground.
-This eliminates the problems with traditional transmission lines like citizen-initiatives and space management.
 The technology of the required inverters has improved drastically.

 This way we can use direct current for low transmission losses on the way to Europe and still use alternating current in our daily life.